-They’re used to find potential retracements levels during strong trends and are based on Fibonacci ratios, identified by the famous 13th century Italian mathematician Leonardo Fibonacci.
+They’re used to find potential retracement levels during strong trends and are based on Fibonacci ratios, identified by the famous 13th-century Italian mathematician Leonardo Fibonacci.

 Fibonacci ratios, such as the Golden Ratio, can be found in both natural and artificial environments.
-This includes sunflowers, galaxies and even the human body.
-A lot of the wonders of world hide certain Fibonacci ratios inside them, think Leonardo da Vinci’s Mona Lisa and the Parthenon.
+This includes sunflowers, galaxies, and even the human body.
+A lot of the wonders of the world hide certain Fibonacci ratios inside them, think Leonardo da Vinci’s Mona Lisa and the Parthenon.

-So, how do trades use Fibonacci levels in trading and why do they work?
+So, how do traders use Fibonacci levels in trading and why do they work?

 Let’s find out …

 The Fibonacci sequence of numbers was identified by Leonardo Pisano, also known as Leonardo Fibonacci – an Italian mathematician born in 1170 in Pisa, Italy.
 Leonardo studied mathematics and is famous for popularising Hindu-Arabic numbers in Europe.